Esk (Qld)

 Esk is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Esk's dwelling structures, as per the latest Census, consisted of 93.1% houses and 7.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Esk stood at 52.4%, with mortgaged dwellings at 28.0% and rented ones at 19.6%.
-The median monthly mortgage repayment was $1,181, lower than Brisbane metro's average of $1,863.
+The latest Census evaluation showed that dwelling structures in Esk consisted of 93.1% houses and 7.0% other dwellings.
+In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
+Home ownership in Esk was at 52.4%, with the rest being mortgaged (28.0%) or rented (19.6%).
+The median monthly mortgage repayment in Esk was $1,181, lower than Brisbane metro's average of $1,863.
 The median weekly rent in Esk was $260, compared to Brisbane metro's $380.
-Nationally, Esk's mortgage repayments were significantly lower at $1,181 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Esk's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing